Brazilian jiu-jitsu: Divergence from Kodokan Judo and Jujutsu

 Certain changes were made to the rules of judo after it was introduced to Brazil.
 Some of these rule changes sought to enhance it as a spectator sport, and to improve safety.
 Several of these rule changes de-emphasized the groundwork aspects of judo, and others have reduced the range of joint locks application.
-Brazilian jiu-jitsu since its inception did not strictly follow kodokan judo rules, this divergence helped BJJ develop a distinct identity becoming a groundwork and submission focus fighting style.
+Brazilian jiu-jitsu since its inception did not strictly follow Kodokan judo rules; this divergence helped BJJ develop a distinct identity, becoming a groundwork and submission focus fighting style.
 This difference was later consolidated with the creation of a new set of rules that guide the BJJ practice today.

 Even though BJJ uses and allows many of the techniques found in judo and jujutsu, the evolution of these techniques in BJJ has followed a distinct path, giving primary emphasis to ground fighting positions and maneuvers, and having the guard as the central working point of the fight.
-This is reflected on how different fighting techniques are scored in competition.
+This is reflected in how different fighting techniques are scored in competition.
 In BJJ positions such as the rear mount receive a higher score, and the focus of the fight is to establish a dominant position against the adversary on the ground and submit them using chokeholds or joint locks.
 By contrast in judo, throwing techniques are scored higher and can give a direct victory if executed correctly, the goal of the fight is to sweep or throw the opponent to the ground to win.

-BJJ also allows heelhooks and knee-reaping which are prohibited in judo, and any takedowns used in wrestling, sambo, or other grappling arts, including direct attempts to take down by touching the legs or dragging the opponent to the ground.
-Spinal locks and cervical locks are not allowed in gi jiu-jitsu, amateur MMA, multiple forms of no-gi jiu-jitsu, Judo, and other martial arts, due to potential to cause serious bodily injury.
-BJJ also has become more "sports-oriented" in recent years, prohibiting techniques such as slams.
-Another divergence of BJJ from judo and jujutsu is that the first allows no-gi practice and competition, with its own subset of rules.
+BJJ also allows heel hooks and knee-reaping which are prohibited in judo, and any takedowns used in wrestling, sambo, or other grappling arts, including direct attempts to take down by touching the legs or dragging the opponent to the ground.
+Spinal locks and cervical locks are not allowed in gi jiu-jitsu, amateur MMA, multiple forms of no-gi jiu-jitsu, Judo, and other martial arts, due to their potential to cause serious injury.
+BJJ also has become more "sports-oriented" in the 21st century, prohibiting techniques such as slams.
+Another divergence of BJJ from judo and jujutsu is that BJJ allows no-gi practice and competition, with its own subset of rules.
 Use of holds and takedowns from wrestling and other grappling styles is common in no-gi BJJ, and light strikes may also be used when the competition rules permit, such as the open palm strike in CJJ (Combat jiu-jitsu).